sergeytiron/scopely-battles/README.md

 Battles that share a player are serialized with row-level locks.
 Battles that don't share a player run concurrently across worker instances.

+The worker processes the oldest queued battle it can lock.
+If an older battle shares a locked player, a later battle with different players can run first.
+This keeps independent battles moving while still protecting each player's resources.

 PostgreSQL is the source of truth because finishing a battle changes several rows that have to commit together: both players, the report, and the leaderboard score.
 That's a transaction, so a relational store fits.
 Redis would be a reasonable choice for a leaderboard or cache projection in production, but it's not worth the extra dependency for this exercise.

 ## Battle assumptions